For departures after 31 December 2015 this trip has variations.

 Situated in a valley of waterfalls and hot springs, Banos has become a mecca for international travellers seeking year-round temperate weather, a small-town atmosphere and a base for exploring the great Ecuadorian outdoors.

 Located on the northern foothills of the active Tungurahua volcano, Banos is a sanctuary of peace and tranquility during the week, broken only by the occasional performance of a traditional Andean band, English language movie at the Hood Cinema, or drinks with friends at a local bar.
 On the weekends and during holidays however, Banos explodes with carnival-like festivities.
-You will have two full free days here to take advantage of the optional activities - horse riding, mountain biking, hiking or even rafting.
+You will have two full free days here to take advantage some optional activities.
 Perhaps rise early to watch the sun rise over the mountains from Banos' famous hot springs.
 You can also visit the cathedral and local artisan markets.

 Meals included: 3 breakfasts